 Niagara Skywheel:

 Another high-flying opportunity lurks in the amazing Niagara Skywheel, located in Clifton Hill.
 This 175-foot-tall Ferris wheel is a fun and safe way to get a unique view of the Falls from a bit farther away.
-The largest observation wheel in Canada, the Skywheel provides riders with views of the Horseshoe and American Falls, the Niagara River and other landmarks.
+The largest observation wheel in Canada, the Skywheel, offers views of the Horseshoe Falls, American Falls, the Niagara River, and other landmarks.
 The fully enclosed gondolas are equipped with heating and air conditioning for year-round comfort and enjoyment, so this activity is great even in the winter months.
-The high vantage points will also allow you to get the best photos of the area guaranteed.
+The high vantage points will also allow you to get the best photos of the area, guaranteed.

 Helicopter Tours: